Need to know

 If you're under 18 but working for one employer for more than 30 hours a week, you're entitled to super

 For a long time, people earning less than $450 a month from a single employer weren't entitled to super.
-But this rule will change on 1 July 2022 (assuming various proposals go ahead), when all eligible employees will get super no matter what they earn in a month.
+But this rule changed on 1 July 2022 – now all eligible employees are entitled to super, no matter what they earn in a month.